vippsas/vipps-report-api/api-guide/settlement.md

 Vipps MobilePay does not transfer money to/from the merchant for every payment made.
-Instead, all transactions are put on a *ledger* that track the funds that Vipps MobilePay owes the merchant.
-During the day transactions occur that usually increase, and sometimes decrease, the balance the merchant has in Vipps MobilePay.
+Instead, all transactions are put on a *ledger* that tracks the funds that Vipps MobilePay owes the merchant.
+During the day, transactions occur that usually increase, and sometimes decrease, the balance the merchant has in Vipps MobilePay.
 Periodically (daily/weekly/monthly depending on configuration), the balance of the ledger is paid out to a configured account number and the balance